dariusuknuis/eqemu-docs-v2/docs/client/guides/file-formats/wld-by-darius.md

 Type 4 (Threshold Distance) - Offset represents a distance where all the MeshOps before it will be enacted.
 I am not sure how it translates into in-game units.
 All of the entries after a type 4 MeshOp until the next type 4 MeshOp will be enacted at the distance of that next type 4 MeshOp.

-## 0x37 — Mesh Animated Vertices — PLAIN
+## 0x37 — DmTrackDef2

 ### Notes

-This fragment contains sets of vertex values to be substituted for the vertex values in a 0x36 Mesh fragment if that mesh is animated.
+This fragment contains sets of vertex values to be substituted for the vertex values in a mesh for a vertex animation.
 For example, if a mesh has 50 vertices then this fragment will have one or more sets of 50 vertices, one set for each animation frame.
-The vertex values in this fragment will then be used instead of the vertex values in the 0x36 Mesh fragment as the client cycles through the animation frames.
+The vertex values in this fragment will then be used instead of the vertex values in the mesh as the client cycles through the animation frames.
+This is typically referenced through a 0x2F DMTrack fragment by a 0x36 DmSpriteDef2 fragment.

 ### Fields

+#### NameReference: DWORD

+Standard name reference.
+See "Basic fragments - NameReference" for details.

-#### Flags : DWORD
+#### Flags: DWORD

 Typically contains zero.
-Its purpose is unknown.
+Does not seem to be read by the client.

-#### VertexCount : WORD
+#### VertexCount: WORD

-Should be equal to the number of vertices in the mesh, as contained in its 0x36 Mesh fragment.
+Should be equal to the number of vertices in the mesh that ultimately references it.

-#### FrameCount : WORD
+#### FrameCount: WORD

 The number of animation frames.

-#### Param1 : WORD
+#### Sleep: WORD

-Typically contains 100.
-Its purpose is unknown.
+This is the number of milliseconds between frames of the animation.

-#### Param2 : WORD
+#### Param2: WORD

 Typically contains zero.
 Its purpose is unknown.

-#### Scale : WORD
+#### FPScale : WORD

-This works in exactly the same way as the Scale field in the 0x36 Mesh fragment.
-By dividing the vertex values by (1 shl Scale), real vertex values are created.
+This works in exactly the same way as the Scale field in the 0x36 DmSpriteDef2 fragment.
+By dividing the vertex positional values by 2^FPScale, you get the actual vertex positions.

 Frame entries (there are FrameCount of these):\
 Vertex entries (there are VertexCount of these):

-#### X : SIGNED WORD (signed 16-bit value)
+#### Vertex X: SIGNED WORD (signed 16-bit value)

-X component of the vertex position, multiplied by (1 shl Scale).
+X component of the vertex position, divided by 2^FPScale.

-#### Y : SIGNED WORD (signed 16-bit value)
+#### Vertex Y: SIGNED WORD (signed 16-bit value)

-Y component of the vertex position, multiplied by (1 shl Scale).
+Y component of the vertex position, divided by 2^FPScale.

-#### Z : SIGNED WORD (signed 16-bit value)
+#### Vertex Z: SIGNED WORD (signed 16-bit value)

-Z component of the vertex position, multiplied by (1 shl Scale).
+Z component of the vertex position, divided by 2^FPScale.

 #### Size6: WORD